 - Optional English Subtitles and English SDH

-Eureka Entertainment have all the bases covered for the English speaking market with optional audio and subtitles.
+Eureka Entertainment has all the bases covered for the English-speaking market with optional audio and subtitles.
 I watched Viy with the original Russian audio for authenticity and it sounded very clear, although somewhat jarring at first as I haven’t watched many Russian films.
-It’s a remarkable language to say the least.
+It’s a remarkable language, to say the least.
 I can’t fault the picture, which has a gentle matte texture and there are no signs of damage to the film.
 Colours offer a specific pallet of varying shades of brown with blue-green and turquoise saturation in place of more natural and earthly greens.
 Presented in 1.37:1 both discs are region B encoded.

 - Limited Edition Exclusive O-Card slipcase